ntucker/anansi/packages/webpack-config-anansi/README.md

 Forms the second half of the [publicPath](https://webpack.js.org/guides/public-path/).
 Can be useful when assets are served in subdirectories as opposed to custom domains like in the case of CDNs.

+### NO_HOT_RELOAD

+Setting to 'true' will disable all hot reloading functionality (only enabled by default in dev mode).

 ## Options

 Pass these to makeConfig.